JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 Create the main `App()` composable for your application and call it from the `ComponentActivity` class:

-1. Delete the `commonMain` and `commonTest` source sets from the `sharedUI` modules, since the Android UI is not being shared.
-2. Create the `App.kt` file in the `sharedUI/src/androidApp/kotlin/com/jetbrains/spacetutorial` directory.
+1. Create the `App.kt` file in the `sharedUI/src/androidApp/kotlin/com/jetbrains/spacetutorial` directory.
-3. Open the `App.kt` file and insert the following code:
+2. Open the `App.kt` file and insert the following code:

     ```kotlin
     package com.jetbrains.spacetutorial